openagua/openagua-api/README.md

 These setup instructions are general, for both Windows and Linux.
 This is untested on OSX, but presumably setup should be similar to that for Linux.

-OpenAgua connects to Hydra Platform.
-So, Hydra Platform needs to be available, either locally or remotely.
-This assumes Hydra Platform will be run locally.
-In this case, the first step is to make sure Hydra Platform is running, after which OpenAgua may be run.

 **IMPORTANT**: For the time being, even a local setup requires an internet connection, to load externally-hosted JavaScript libraries.
 This will change in the future.

 ## Hydra Platform